trdenton/lr4/README.md

 Basic python interface for single-shot measurements from Porcupine Labs LR4 unit

 ##Prerequisites
+* only tested on Ubuntu Desktop 14.04 LTS at the moment
+* requires python 2.7

-Need to install pyusb 1.0 or greater!
+* requires pyusb 1.0 or greater

-pip install --pre pyusb
+ * pip install --pre pyusb

 ##Device Permissions
 You will either need to run your program as root, or add a udev rule:
-###/etc/udev/rules.d/laser.rules
+**/etc/udev/rules.d/laser.rules**
 `ACTION=="add",SUBSYSTEMS=="usb",ATTRS{idVendor}=="0417",ATTRS{idProduct}=="dd03",GROUP="plugdev"`

 make sure to add yourself to the `plugdev` group: